Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 * that plugin should be installed by hand instead of having RPMs.
 * we can no longer use jetty to restrict access to elasticsearch cluster.
 It's replaced by nginx as a filtering reverse proxy

-We strongly recommend to use elasticsearch on a RHEL/CentOs 6.5 or newer server.
+The requirement for elasticsearch is a RHEL/CentOs 6.5 or newer server.

 Update of elasticsearch: